-In 2007-2008 with the series Guilty or innocent Tahmineh started to explore the ghettos of Tehran and the hidden from the public eye life of the transsexuels.
-A subject that is not only considered taboo from the country’s religious point of view but also challenges the established cultural norms.
+In 2007-2008 with the series Guilty or innocent Tahmineh started to explore the ghettos of Tehran and the hidden from the public eye life of the transsexuals and homeless women.
+A taboo that challenges the established cultural norms.
 The harsh living conditions, drug abuse and prostitution are the basic facts that shape the daily reality of the small community.
 The combination of the grotesque and the normal shifts the preconceptions and prejudices and allows a chance for a social reconciliation.

 The series of photographs Brides of Mokhber al-Dowleh of the same period explore a different subject, that of the ordinary life of the working class community.
 Tahmineh portrays the bridal gown tailors in south Tehran; workers from deprived social classes whose poor work conditions testify to their meager livelihood.
 The juxtaposition between the beautiful white of the wedding dresses, the apotheosis of the traditional female dreams, and the rough hands of the working class men doing the sewing and stitching provokes feelings of wonder and contemplation.

 Another tragic social reality, that is usually either ignored or denied by the authorities, captured Monzavi’s attention in 2008.
 Grape garden alley is an extensive series, shot over a period of 4 years, that is dedicated to women addicts, who stay in a rehabilitation facility in south Tehran.

 In 2013 Monzavi’s outlook on her work was changed after a month of imprisonment in Tehran.
 In the absence of human contact she started to doubt her existence.
 In that dark hour of forced isolation Tahmineh was desperate for a company and started to fantasize being pregnant, which resulted in the video art piece OXYS in black and white.